ying122141/Website-Development/programming/README.md

    - Data Imputation: Filling the missing values in dataset

    - Data Standardization: When the estimators involve Euclidean distance and the features are in different units, the distance would be misleading and dominate the objective function to produce poor predictions.
-To achieve better preformanca, I standardize the data using z = (x - u) / s, where x is data point, u is mean and s is standard deviation.
+To achieve better performance, I standardize the data using z = (x - u) / s, where x is a data point, u is mean and s is the standard deviation.

 2. What kinds of machine learning algorithm you have tried in this task?

-   - Support-Vector Machines (SVM) with different Kernel tricks
+   - Support-Vector Machines (SVM) with different kernel tricks

 3. Which methods perform the best in this task? and why?